-If you require a copy of the personal data that the IET holds about you, please make a written request to the Data Protection Officer at the IET's business address.
-You should include your name, address and telephone number, and membership number if you have one.
-The IET may charge a fee of £10 for responding to an access request.
+You can request a copy of the personal data that the IET holds about you.
+Please apply in writing to the Data Protection Officer at the IET's business address, including your name, address, telephone number, and membership number if you have one.

-Please also contact the Data Protection Officer if you would like further information about this policy, or are concerned about the security of your personal data.
+Please also contact the Data Protection Officer if you would like further information about this policy, at firstname.lastname@example.org.

-If you suspect that your password or account information has been compromised, please inform us promptly and change your password.
+If you suspect that your password or account information has been compromised, please inform us promptly and change your password immediately.

 The privacy of members and visitors is important to the IET.
 This policy will be kept under continual review, and changes may be made from time to time.

 Updated on: 21 May 2018